10 min read

-This isnt the only way to drink Yerba Mate!
+This isn't the only way to drink Yerba Mate!
 Today, in the U.S., you won’t find Yerba Mate served in a dried-out gourd.
-Instead, you will find Yerba Mate sold as loose leaf tea, in tea bags, or on the ingredient list of energizing drinks like Marquis!
+Instead, you will find Yerba Mate sold as loose leaf tea, in tea bag form, or on the ingredient list of energizing drinks like Marquis!

 If you want to get the full experience you can order a mate or bombilla online!

 The Guaraní people of South America have regarded yerba maté as a drink associated with health and vitality.
-There is an impressive list of health benefits attributed to the drink as Yerba Mate contains a long list of vitamins, minerals, and antioxidants, including:
+There is an impressive list of health benefits attributed to consuming Yerba Mate, which contains a long list of vitamins, minerals, and antioxidants, including:

 - B vitamins and vitamin C